-Bridge is a free after-school program operating for urban middle school students who attend Dalewood Middle School in Chattanooga.
+Bridge is a free after-school program operating for urban students who attend Dalewood Middle School in Chattanooga.
 The program connects students to local outdoor spaces and experiences, and many of our outings take place within the Tennessee River Gorge.

 As a conservation organization, we recognize that if local students do not have access to local land, then it is not relevant to them, and they will never understand the importance of protecting it.
 One of our favorite quotes by Baba Dioum states, "In the end, we will conserve only what we love, we will love only what we understand, and we will understand only what we are taught."
 We must teach students to love and respect our wild places.
 In doing so their lives will be enriched forever and perhaps they will grow up and make decisions that help society care for these special places.

 Bridge Chattanooga would not be possible without the support of our Program Partners and Sponsors.
 To date, our supporters include The Lyndhurst Foundation, Archer Daniels Midland, WalMart, and more than 50 individual donors who contributed funds during Giving Tuesday 2015 and 2016.